 Primary Reason #3: Beating the Competition

-Using a loss leader can make any business stand out from the competition.
+Using a loss leader can make any business services opportunity stand out from the competition.
 After all, if customers can buy something from you that is the same as what is being offered next door and save money, they will.
 However, keep in mind that shoppers who respond to loss leaders are oftentimes bargain hunters in general and tend to be fickle.
 Although some of the customers who buy from you will certainly come back for more, many of them won’t.
 They’ll just move on to the next deal.
 So you need to think carefully about what you’re risking by using a loss leader and weigh it against a realistic assessment of the potential payoff as well as losses.

 Primary Reason #4: Inventory Control